What is Oscillator? Types and applications of Oscillator

 Oscillator Definition, Types, and Applications

-An Oscillator is an electronic circuit or device which can convert a steady state signal into an oscillating signal.
-For example, the oscillator can convert a steady state DC signal into a periodic AC signal of the desired frequency.
+An Oscillator is an electronic circuit or device that can convert a steady-state signal into an oscillating signal.
+For example, the oscillator can convert a steady-state DC signal into a periodic AC signal of the desired frequency.

 As we represent the electrical energy by the electrical or electronic signal and waveforms theoretically that is why we used the word Signal instead of energy in the definition of an electronic oscillator.